mck1117/abs-docs/Mk60-Companion/Sensors-and-Controllers.md

 ## Sensor Types

+### Sensor type identification

+Check the resistance between the two sensor pins using a multimeter.
+If the resistance in both directions (swap +/-) match, and is in the range of 500-3000 ohms, you have a VR sensor.
+Anything else is a Hall sensor.

 ## VR aka "Passive"

 VR (variable reluctance) sensors are the oldest type of wheel speed sensor, and detect teeth going by with a coil of wire wrapped around a permanent magnet.
 Metal teeth traveling by the sensor tip distort the magnetic field and induce a voltage in the coil.

-#### VR Sensor Identification

-Check the resistance between the two sensor pins using a multimeter.
-If the resistance in both directions (swap +/-) match, and is in the range of 500-3000 ohms, you have a VR sensor.

 ## Hall Effect aka "Active"